 RECIPE TIPS, TRICKS AND ADDITIONS

 - This scoop is awesome for measuring them out!
-And parchment paper helps them not stick.
+And parchment paper helps them to not stick.

-- If you’re looking for an even lower sugar option, check out these Naturally Sweetened Breakfast Cookies (6 ways)!
+- If you’re looking for an even lower-sugar option, try these Naturally Sweetened Breakfast Cookies (6 ways)!

 - Protein Powder – extra boost of protein